ghomasHudson/ao3_style_change/README.md

 - Steve Rodgers/Tony Stark
 - Draco Malfoy/Harry Potter

-For each pairing, we find collect stories with no other pairings, and are writen in English.
-We collate these by author and generate new documents formed by
+For each pairing, we find collect stories which include it, and are written in English.
+We collate these by author and randomly generate documents which contain paragraphs from 1-3 authors.

 # Data Format